UncleSam1966/LH1000/README.md

 The following items may not survive a reboot, especially in later versions of the firmware, as /etc is just a symbolic link to /tmp/etc, which gets flushed every reboot.

 There is no dropbear service under /etc/init.d, hence it does not start up and therefore there's no ssh.
-You can usually start dropbear just by running
+You can usually start dropbear by running

     /usr/sbin/dropbear